CancerGenomics101/NMD-Prediction-Tool/README.md

-# NMD-Prediction-Tool V1.0
+# NMD-Prediction-Tool v1.0
-Users can input HGVS nomenclature to automatically calculate whether nonsense mediated decay is likely to occur in the selected gene.
+Users can input HGVS nomenclature to automatically calculate whether nonsense mediated decay (NMD) is likely to occur in the selected gene.
+If evaded, the app will calculate the proportion of the protein expected to be compromised.
+The result is visualised on a custome gene track complete with functional domains, exon boundaries and NMD cut-off.
+Users are also provided with a suggested S-VIG O2 classification, based on the severity of the truncating variant.

 Available genes in current release: ASXL1 (NM_015338.5), TET2 (NM_001127208.2), DNMT3A (NM_175629.2), TP53 (NM_000546.5).